-

 Best Time to Visit

-If you are planning your trip and wondering what the best time to visit Nagoya may be, it is certainly Spring and Autumn.
+The best time to visit Nagoya is spring and autumn.
 In spring, the cherry blossoms (Sakura), make the city the perfect place for a romantic getaway.
-In Autumn, the main streets are all coloured in red, orange and yellow.
-The "mapple hunting" (momijigari) makes it a true delight to explore.
+In Autumn, the main streets are all coloured in red, orange, and yellow.
+The 'maple hunting' (momijigari) makes it a true delight to explore.

 Some interesting events throughout the year: